Implementing the Use of Technology Centered Bootcamps in Paraguay

 FP hopes to reach 1 million families with their Poverty Stoplight program by 2021.
 FP has already reached 80,000 families through 261 organizations in 24 countries.
 In order to scale, FP must digitalize the survey that families take to participate in the program, a project that requires advanced tech skills among FP staff, tech literacy among program participants, and app development to build out the Poverty Stoplight platform.

-To implement this, FP works with Penguin Academy, a nonprofit in Paraguay, to create a boot camp to grow technology skills in the organization and community and drive employment for skilled workers in Paraguay.
+To implement this, FP works with Penguin Academy, a nonprofit in Paraguay, to help digitize the Poverty Stoplight survey and also to help create a boot camp to grow technology skills in the organization and community and drive employment for skilled workers in Paraguay.
 The boot camp received 350 applications for its first cohort of 25 students and plans to offer one boot camp per month going forward.
 FP is the institutional partner, and Penguin Academy is the operative partner.

-From May 19 – 25, 2019, FP would like the Team4Tech Twilio team to engage FP staff, partner nonprofit organizations, boot camp instructors, and boot camp students on technology and design workshops.
-Specifically, the team will provide:
+Project: In May 2019, Fundacion Paraguay, Penguin Academy, and the Team4Tech Twilio team engaged with FP staff, boot camp instructors, boot camp students, and the Asuncion technology community on technology and design workshops.
+Specifically, the team:

 Penguin Academy aims to complete 10 boot camps in 2019 for the general public, each with 25 participants.
 This will result in 250 people advancing their technical skills and will greatly benefit the current technology ecosystem in Asuncion, providing a pool of talent from which Poverty Stoplight can continue to recruit.

 “The greatest learning was the group work in an orderly manner, I acquired many skills in the management of people and my way of transmitting knowledge.
 Having learned to develop different didactics that help the students was very rewarding and will definitely be implemented in future occasions.” – Bootcamp mentor